Twelve years after doing the Tenere, I had another go at DIY on an Africa Twin and like to think I did a better job

 For what they are TKCs are great road tyres, you forget they’re knobbly and on the dirt they manage fine, even at the road pressures I used.
 I’d use them again except that I don’t like to use the same stuff twice; it’s good for the book.
 I also forgot I was running on experimental tubeless and should have been monitoring the pressures more frequently (this was before TPMS).
 Winding around off-piste on the way down to Erg Chebbi I did think, heck these shallow-knobbed, road-psi tyres are gripping unusually well in the sands!
 Turns out the back was down a bit but the front was way down – 10 psi.
 Amazingly I didn’t notice on the road.

-On pumping up (the striped-out £9 compressor pictured right worked fine) I also noticed a tell-tale spurt on the front tyre where the Slime fluid had leaked out the sides (left) as presumably, I hit washed-out creek edges on the Col Belkassim track the day before.
+On pumping up (the stripped-out £9 compressor pictured right worked fine) I also noticed a tell-tale spurt on the front tyre where the Slime fluid had leaked out the sides (left) as presumably, I hit washed-out creek edges on the Col Belkassim track the day before.
 The rim wasn’t damaged so this suggested that even on moderate impacts (or possibly too-low tyre pressures) the lack of the ‘safety lip’ (see graphic top of the page) was allowing the tyre to collapse into the well or somehow lose its grip on the rim and so lose pressure; handily this was exposed by the Slime stains.

 Whatever the cause, it was time to scoot over a couple of hundred miles to Bikershome in Ouarzazate, put the tyre on the operating table and then probably slot in a tube.
 Unfortunately, my urge to tick off a few tracks on the way went too far and I found myself up the gnarly Tizi n Ouli Ousir) with numerous problems including a flat front.
 I’d just ridden over some barely rideable rocks following a day of rocky tracks, and in all the excitement hadn’t kept up with the front tyre’s slow leakage (TPMS would have solved this).
 I imagine the under-inflated tyre transferred the sharp shocks to the rim while banging over the rocks; it, in turn, got dinged enough to lose pressure.
 Luckily there was one bar on the mobile if I stood on the right spot and Peter from Bikershome came to the rescue that night.